basho/rfc/open/query-buffers-ldb-pool.md

 # RFC: Query buffers Optimisations: a pool of pre-opened leveldb instances

+This RFC is superseded by a [single-instance leveldb backend RFC](query-buffers-single-ldb.md).

 ### Abstract

 Query buffers in 1.5.0 involve `eleveldb:open`, which can be done asynchronously, in advance.